 - 10g salt

-- Optional add-ins: seeds, nuts, herbs, or grains for added flavor and texture.
+- Optional: seeds, nuts, herbs, or grains for extra taste and texture.
+You can also explore recipes like sourdough cornbread for savory variations.

 Directions